- Trauma is both what happens to a person and their reaction to it

 - Different types of trauma affect people differently

 - Trauma can cause a permanent change to the way a body produces chemicals and functions

 - Experts say it’s important for trauma survivors to give themselves permission to hurt and heal

-While a few decades ago the idea of talking openly about trauma may have been taboo, the concept of trauma appears to have gone mainstream.
-Now traumatic events and survivors’ attempt to heal from them are the subject of news headlines, television shows and therapy TikTok.
+As mental health language continues to creep into our daily lives, the concept of trauma appears to have gone mainstream.
+While a few decades ago the idea of talking openly about trauma may have been taboo, now traumatic events and survivors’ attempt to heal from them are the subject of news headlines, television shows and therapy TikTok.